 The washable preliminary filter traps hair, lint, and—most importantly—pet fur.
-This air purifier can handle both large and small rooms.
+The air purifier’s capacity makes it versatile for most room sizes, large and small.
 It can purify the air in an 806-square-foot living room in 24 minutes and a 403-square-foot bedroom in as little as 12 minutes.

 The purifier comes with a HEPA filter, three clean-air delivery rates, and an option to program it to turn off after a few hours.
 It comes with an auto mode that senses airborne contaminants and adjusts the fan speed as necessary.

 The LED display can switch off to save energy and create a darker room for sleeping.
 This air purifier from Levoit is a great all-around solution for cleaner air and emits just 24 decibels of noise when operating—less noise than a whisper makes in a quiet library.